nhiratani/odor_concentration_classification/README.md

-# Odor intensity classification model
+# Odor concentration classification model

 This is a model associated with a manuscript entitled